newatoms/guides/the-content-guide/readme.md

 (Source surveys: [Content marketing institute](http://contentmarketinginstitute.com/wp-content/uploads/2015/09/2016_B2B_Report_Final.pdf), Linkedin B2B content marketing report, [Hubspot's The State of Inbound 2015](http://www.stateofinbound.com/)).

-To meet and tackle these challenges and priorities, content has to be found. _Search Engine Optimisation_ or keyword research strategies help to create more visible blogposts for readers and enables businesses to get more traffic.
+To meet and tackle these challenges and priorities, content has to be found. _Search Engine Optimisation_ or keyword research strategies help to create more visible blogposts for readers and enable businesses to get more traffic.

 <img src="https://media0.giphy.com/media/KJg6Znn4V1Jcs/200.gif" width="100%">